 Christopher M. Bonny

-Christopher is an associate in Ropes & Gray’s intellectual property group.
-Christopher’s practice focuses primarily on patent litigation in U.S. district court and post-grant proceedings before the U.S. Patent & Trademark Office (USPTO).
-His work encompasses a variety of technical fields, including mobile devices, semiconductors, LEDs, encryption technologies, telecommunications, mesh networks, computer software and hardware, and consumer products.
+Christopher Bonny is an associate in Ropes & Gray’s intellectual property litigation group.
+Christopher’s practice focuses primarily on patent litigation in U.S. district court and post-grant proceedings before the Patent Trial and Appeal Board (PTAB).
+He has represented clients across a wide range of industries and technologies, including mobile devices, semiconductors, LEDs, encryption technologies, telecommunications, mesh networks, computer software and hardware, and consumer products.